-The Raiders are 1-1 after beating the offensively-challenged Jaguars last weekend while the Chargers are 1-2, yet having shown far more grit than some expected as they continue through their re-building project.
+The Raiders and Chargers are each 1-1, having shown far more grit than some expected as they continue through their re-building projects.
 So, that is how the table is set for the Broncos as they open their division schedule Monday night against the Raiders in Sports Authority Field at Mile High.

 “Our guys understand the magnitude of division games,’’ said Broncos coach John Fox.
 “I think our goal every year -- I’m sure, like the rest of the teams in our division -- is to win the division.
 Obviously, your division record is conducive to getting in the playoffs -- winning your division.
 It’s a huge game and it’s our first of the year.’’